 Following a successful Special Projects Campaign, extensive renovations to the building interior, began in the summer of 1996 to create administrative offices and additional classroom space.
 In 1997, the playground was redesigned to include two large play structures, an amphitheater for programs and dramatic play was added and gardens for the environmental education program were planted.

 At the Board's behest, Gladwyne Montessori added 1.1 acres to the school grounds.
 Plans were developed to incorporate this space with the school's long-range plans to add classroom space and parking.
 In the spring of 1998, after the retirement of Ms. Torres, the Board hired Walter Ebmeyer as the new Head of School.

 In the summer of 2000, school grounds were redesigned to provide more parking and a relocated play area.
 Two years later in March 2002, ground was broken for the construction of the Rachel E. Savett Elementary Building.
 The new building, which includes three classrooms for Elementary students and a spacious art room, opened in August 2003.
 Mr. Ebmeyer retired in Spring 2003, and Usha Balamore became Head of School in July of the same year.

-Since 2004, the Board of Trustees and Head of School have paved the way for future campus improvement and expansion through further land acquisitions.
+Since 2004, the Board of Trustees and Head of School have paved the way for future campus improvement.
 Dr. Balamore served as Head of School until 2006 and Abigail Miller became Head of School in July 2007.